legalthings/waves-triggered-transaction/README.md

-# waves-triggered-transaction
+# Waves triggered transaction
-Do a Waves transaction on the nth block
+Do a [Waves](https://wavesplatform.com/) transaction on the nth block.

 ## Installation